IlyaSkriblovsky/txredisapi/README.md

 - Vanderson Mota

-  - Initial pypi setup, and patches
+  - Initial pypi setup, and patches.

+- Jeethu Rao

+  - Contributed with test cases, and other ideas like support for travis-ci